fbpx

 How to perform Kegel Workouts

-Imagine lifting up while you are contracting your pelvic muscles as if you were going up an elevator.
+Imagine lifting while you are contracting your pelvic muscles as if you were going up an elevator.

 Elevate for 5 seconds and lock.
 So allow the muscles to relax gradually as if coming down an elevator for the next 5 seconds.
 You should be completely comfortable when you’re finished.
 For 20 repetitions, repeat this contract / relax sequence.